I import seafood to Great Britain

 Importing from outside the EU into Great Britain

-- The current EU-style health certificates used by non-EU countries will remain acceptable in the UK until 1 October 2021.
-New health certificates will have to be used from 1 October 2021 onwards for all seafood imports arriving in Great Britain from non-EU countries.
-View the UK Government collection of health certificates.
-Current ‘EU’ health certificates accompanying goods to GB and arriving after 30 September 2021 will be accepted, as long as they are dated up to and including 30 September 2021.
+- GB health certificates are required for all seafood imports arriving in Great Britain from non-EU countries.
+You can see the model GB health certificate in the UK Government collection of health certificates.
+‘EU style' health certificates accompanying goods to GB and arriving after 30 September 2021 will be accepted if they are dated up to and including 30 September 2021.

 - The catch certification requirement is already in place and remains unchanged.